 On average, voters in these six precincts were more supportive of Kamala Harris than Massachusetts voters at large, and much more supportive of all ballot measures than Massachusetts at large.

 If voters from just Clark and its surroundings had their way, all five Massachusetts ballot measures would have passed, with the biggest difference being Question 5.
-Voters in these precincts voted 3 to 1 to increase the tips of minimum wage workers, whereas voters in the state at large voted the measure down by a margin of nearly 30 percent.
+Voters in these precincts voted 3 to 1 to increase the minimum of tipped workers, whereas voters in the state at large voted the measure down by a margin of nearly 30 percent.